School-of-Life-Project/Portal/planned features.md

 subject to change; this is *not* a set-in-stone roadmap, this is a list of ideas

 ## Short-term
-use documentFragment to minimize DOM updates on first page load
+- use documentFragment to minimize DOM updates on first page load
+- properly handle the case when the user has no courses installed
+- work on internal data structures
+	- should user data be easily modifiable externally, or should the app focus on "idiot-proofing" at the expense of customizability?
+	- should courses & course maps be stored separately from app data (such as keeping app data in $data_dir / $config_dir, while keeping courses in $document_dir)

 ## Courses

 - (optionally) gate-keeping chapters behind previous lessons
 - remove poor PDF support (need to perform high-quality PDF -> ePub conversion on the course creation end)
+- remove automatic ePub decompression, require courses to use decompressed ePubs

 ### Course Building
 - make a script to convert from PDF -> ePub via https://github.com/coolwanglu/pdf2htmlEX